apache/incubator-retired-s4/subprojects/s4-benchmarks/README.md

 - node configuration (you __must__ specify the correct zookeeper connection string.
 By default, a server is created on the node where the `bench-cluster.sh` script is executed)

+Example configuration files `config/injector.config` and `config/node.config` are not included in the source distribution but can be retrieved from the S4 git repository, in the `<root>/subprojects/s4-benchmarks/config` directory.

-Exmample configuration files are available in `/config` and you can configure :
+You can configure :

 - the number of keys
 - the number of test iterations